 Repeated attempts were made to control Nymphoides by carefully applying systemic herbicides that were already being used to treat other aquatics found on the property.
 The results of these treatments were unsuccessful.
 Next, a foliar contact herbicide was used to treat the plant on the water surface; however, it did nothing to the submersed portion, which continued growing.

 In 2018, a new solution called ProcellaCOR became available.
-SOLitude began a test study began in two ponds on the property with Nymphoides whose previous control had not been successful.
-This alternative solution has several useful features (environmental and cost effective) that made it a good choice for this problematic aquatic plant: 1).
-Its unique formulation targets a hormone in certain plants, Nymphoides being one of those, while not affecting other native aquatic plants 2).
-Application only needs to be done in the areas where the plant is physically growing, not the entire pond.
+SOLitude began a test study in two ponds on the property with Nymphoides where previous control had not been successful.
+This alternative solution has several useful features (environmental and cost-effective) that made it a good choice for this problematic aquatic plant: 1) Its unique formulation targets a hormone in certain plants, Nymphoides being one of those, without affecting other native aquatic plants.
+2) Application only needs to be done in the areas where the plant is physically growing, not the entire pond.

-Efficacy was visible on plants within days of application, and complete control was established about three weeks after in both ponds.
-Regrowth of Nymphoides was not observed for approximately 8 months in Pond A and 10 months in Pond B. There were no incidents of issues using irrigation water from Pond A. Current treatment methods include use of ProcellaCOR as needed to treat all ponds/lakes on property with 100% control of Nymphoides.
+Efficacy was visible on plants within days of application, and complete control was established about three weeks later in both ponds.
+Regrowth of Nymphoides was not observed for approximately 8 months in Pond A and 10 months in Pond B. There were no incidents of issues using irrigation water from Pond A. Current treatment methods include the use of ProcellaCOR as needed to treat all waterbodies on the property with 100% control of Nymphoides.